Protective proteins reduce damage to blood vessels

 Dr Proudfoot added : “Interestingly, lower levels of these proteins have been observed in patients with chronic kidney disease who can suffer a higher level of mortality due to cardiovascular disease.
 In the future, there is potential to use fetuin-A that has been artificially created or extracted from blood as a treatment for patients with low levels of this protein.”
 Professor Melanie Welham, BBSRC Executive Director for Science, said: “BBSRC-funded science helps us to explore the biological processes that underpin our health.

 This research provides important insights into healthy ageing and may lead to therapeutic strategies to prevent the problems associated with calcification in ageing and several diseases.”
 The Babraham Institute receives strategic funding from BBSRC.

 This study was funded by the British Heart Foundation with support from BBSRC.

-Notes to editors Dautova Y, Kozlova D, Skepper JN, Epple M, Bootman MD, Proudfoot D (2014) Fetuin-A and albumin alter cytotoxic effects of calcium phosphate nanoparticles on human vascular smooth muscle cells.
+Publication: Dautova Y, Kozlova D, Skepper JN, Epple M, Bootman MD, Proudfoot D (2014) Fetuin-A and albumin alter cytotoxic effects of calcium phosphate nanoparticles on human vascular smooth muscle cells.
 PLOS ONE.